 Following the grading policy of PHBS, grades should be awarded in letter grades (e.g., A+, A,...
 D, D-, F).
-Percentage of the distribution of each letter grade is limited.
-(1) No more than 30% can receive A+, A or A-; (2) No more than 90% can receive B or above.
+Percentage of the distribution of each letter grade is limited and strictly followed by the school's grading policy.
+Once the final grades are determined, no changes will be made unless there are errors.